Harry Oakes: Oak Hall

-Oakes bought property just above Dufferin Islands from the estate of Walter H. Shoellkopf, on July 15, 1924.
+Oakes bought property just above Dufferin Islands from the estate of Walter H. Shoellkopf, on 15 July 1924.
 He constructed a 37-room Tudor- style mansion (by Findlay and Foulis in 1929 and later gatehouse and stables in 1931), where he and his wife lived from 1928 to 1935, known as Oak Hall.
-Oakes moved to the Bahamas afterward, due to what he felt was excessive taxation by the Canadian government - the Bahamas were virtually tax-free.
+Oakes moved to the Bahamas afterwards, due to what he felt was excessive taxation by the Canadian government (85%) - the Bahamas were virtually tax-free.
 Oakes' son, Sir Sydney Oakes, later occupied the residence.
 Since 1982, Oak Hall has been the headquarters for the Niagara Parks Commission.
 A portion of the estate was sold off in the 1960s and is part of Marineland of Canada.

 American philanthropy and business dealings

 The Willows

 In 1938 Oakes and his family purchased a summer home called "The Willows" in Bar Harbor, Maine, designed by the firm of Andrews, Jacques and Rantoul in 1913.
 Lady Eunice Oakes gave it to Bowdoin College in 1958 and operated it as the Oakes Center, a conference center, till the early 1970s when it was sold to brothers James and Sonny Cough.
 They developed the land and built an oceanfront hotel consisting of several buildings called the Atlantic Oakes.
 Much of the mansion was significantly altered and covered in vinyl siding.
 It is now called The Atlantic Oceanside Hotel.